mr-chidex/mr-chidex/README.md

 ### Hi there 👋 I''m Chimobi Mbah a.k.a Mr-Chidex

-I am a web developer with hands on Node, MongoDb, Express, ReactJs, Redux, MySql and bootstrap
+I am a backend developer with hands on Node, MongoDb, Express, ReactJs, Redux, MySql and bootstrap

-🌱 I’m currently looking forward to improve my React skills
+🌱 I’m currently focusing on improvimg my React skills

+⚡ Fun fact: I love chess and scrabble

 <!--
 **mr-chidex/mr-chidex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.